changwoo0224/democar/README.md

 ros2 launch democar_gazebo racecourse.launch.py
 ros2 launch democar_slam slam_toolbox.launch.py
 ```
-"Be sure that first code and second must run diferent terminal window"
+"Make sure that the first command and the second command are run in different terminal windows."

 * Run the navigation